navibyte/geospatial/README.md

 * [Dart 2.12](https://medium.com/dartlang/announcing-dart-2-12-499a6e689c87) with sound null safety

 Latest on Flutter SDKs
+* [Flutter 3.29](https://medium.com/flutter/whats-new-in-flutter-3-29-f90c380c2317) running on Dart 3.7 and with updates to Impeller, Cupertino and DevTools.
+* [Flutter 3.27](https://medium.com/flutter/whats-new-in-flutter-3-27-28341129570c) running on Dart 3.6 and with enhanced Impeller and improvements to Cupertino widgets.
 * [Flutter 3.24](https://medium.com/flutter/whats-new-in-flutter-3-24-6c040f87d1e4) running on Dart 3.5 and with Multi-View Embedding and preview on Flutter GPU.
 * [Flutter 3.22](https://medium.com/flutter/whats-new-in-flutter-3-22-fbde6c164fe3) running on Dart 3.4 and stable support for WebAssembly (WASM), Graphics rendering enhancements, and AI updates.
 * [Flutter 3.19](https://medium.com/flutter/whats-new-in-flutter-3-19-58b1aae242d2) running on Dart 3.3 and Gemini API integration, Impeller updates, and Windows Arm64 support.